Kobo Elipsa: two-minute review

 The Kobo Elipsa seems like it was made for comic book readers and fans of graphic novels.
 Images and pictures look great on the screen, as does text.
-And if you’ve got a collection of PDFs, then you get a lot more freedom to write and draw on.
-If its pinch-and-zoom functionality can be fixed, the Elipsa would be perfect for form-filling too.
+And if you’ve got a collection of PDFs that need marking up or forms that need filling, then you get a lot more freedom to write and draw on.
 And, if you can get used to its weight and size, it’s a great ereader.

 Don't buy it if...

 You need more computing prowess from a tablet

 As mentioned earlier, the Kobo Elipsa is an ereader at heart.
 And that means its use case is a lot more limited as compared to an iPad for example.
 So if you want to browse the web, read and watch videos on a single device, then a tablet might be a better option for you.

 While the cost of the Elipsa is competitive, it’s not what we would call cheap.
 It’s the most expensive Kobo to date and you can get an iPad for cheaper.
 While there are major differences between an ereader and a tablet, the latter is more versatile, offering you more bang for your buck.
 And if it's primarily an ereader you need, then we can't recommend the Kobo Libra 2 highly enough.

 You want a portable ereader